-The best trekking routes in the world have something in common: spectacular landscapes, a fascinating history, and a challenging adventure.
+The Inca Trail is one of the best trekking routes in the world, combining spectacular landscapes, a fascinating history, and a challenging adventure.

-The Inca Trail has all these elements and much more.
 Following in the footsteps of the Incas to the wonder of Machu Picchu is a unique experience.
 Each trail tells a story and transports you to the heart of a lost civilization in the middle of the Andes, making the Inca Trail one of the most sought-after routes for travelers visiting Peru.

 How to Choose Your Travel Agency